Skip to content

 else:

-with open(self.log_path, "w", encoding="utf-8") as file:
+with Path(self.log_path).open("w", encoding="utf-8") as file:

 file.write(self.get_failed_checks_msg())

-log.info(f"DQM outputs were written to {self.log_path}")
+log.info("DQM outputs were written to %s", self.log_path)

 return self.result_dicts